spicysomtam/jenkins-deploy-eks-via-terraform/README.md

 ## terraform tool install

 You need to install the Jenkins terraform plugin, and then define it as a tool in Manage Jenkins->Tools.
 Check the Jenkinsfile for the version required; for example I setup the tool version as `1.0` for all `1.0.x` releases available; just update the minor version used as newer versions become available.
+Second digit (eg 1.x) is considered functionality change with terraform so best use labels like `1.0`,`1.1`, etc.

 # IAM roles required